michaelwro/mwrona-blog/content/posts/cpp-vector-obj/index.md

 ## Introduction

 Learning how to use [arrays in C++](https://www.cplusplus.com/doc/tutorial/arrays/) is an extremely important skill to have as a programmer.
-Generally speacking, arrays are used to store data with identical types as a group.
+Generally speaking, arrays are used to store data with identical types as a group.
 The simplest and most commonly used array is a [vector](https://en.wikipedia.org/wiki/Vector), or 1D array.
 Creating, deallocating, and keeping track of array lengths can complicate programming.
-The C++ standard library has a very good implementation of a [vector object](https://en.cppreference.com/w/cpp/container/vector), is somewhat bloated and complex for applications with tight memory requirements. `std::vector` is also a template, which aren't a great idea in critical applications.
-Therefore, here is a simplified vector class for creating and managing vectors.
+The C++ standard library has a very good implementation of a [vector object](https://en.cppreference.com/w/cpp/container/vector), but is somewhat bloated for applications with tight memory requirements. `std::vector` is also a template, which aren't kosher in embedded and critical applications.
+Therefore, here is a simplified vector class for creating and managing vectors that I created.

 Full source code for my vector class can be found on my [GitHub repo](https://github.com/michaelwro/simple-vectorf).